halt-dos/hd-wiki-public/docs/enterprise/platform.md

 ## Infrastructure Agnostic

-hdPlatform separates logical entities from physical infrastructure.
+Haltdos Platform separates logical entities from physical infrastructure.
 This allows hdPlatform to be installed in various flavors - SaaS, Hardware, or Virtual form factor.
 Separating logical entities from physical infrastructure provide the following benefits:

 - Horizontally scale by adding more hardware
 - Flexible Deployment for any environment